8 Elements of a Website That Ranks & Converts

 - Each page should have a unique title tag to avoid confusion for readers and search engines.

 - The title tag should match the query and the content on the page!
 If your title tag says “Maui snorkeling tours | [your company name],” the content on that page shouldn’t be about snorkeling tours on Oahu.

 Pro tip: Don’t overdo it on the keywords!
 Focus on your primary keywords for that page.

 - The general format for your title tag should be [description of page using keywords] | [your company name].
 You can use pipes (|), colons (:), or dashes (-) as your separators; just make sure you’re consistent across your website with whichever you choose.

 - On your homepage, the format will be a little different: [company name] | [what and where] (here you would use keywords like “Sightseeing Tours in NYC”).

 Meta descriptions are brief summaries of what a page is about that appear in the SERP.
 While they don’t influence search engine rankings, meta descriptions play a big role in helping click-through rates by telling searchers what a page is about, incorporating keywords, and enticing clicks.

 How to create effective meta descriptions:

-- Meta descriptions should be unique to each page to avoid any confusion if you have multiple pages that show up for the same search term(s).
+- Meta descriptions should be unique to each page (no copying and pasting!) to avoid any confusion if you have multiple pages that show up for the same search term(s).
 Each of your pages should have a unique purpose, which should be reflected in the meta description.

 - They should be clear and enticing.
 If you’re writing a meta description for an activity page, it should provide a brief summary of the activity or tour and entice readers to click.